Posted on · 7 min to read · 1313 words

 I never expected to use any other OS than my beloved Linux (and especially Arch Linux) for developing and day-to-day computing.
 Well, I actually use Windows to play some games with friends occasionally, but the time has come to use a Mac at work.
 It was simply the easiest way to get a much more powerful machine than my ThinkPad X390.
-So here I’m trying to write up what I like about macOS and what I miss from my highly customized Linux machine.
-This isn’t a fair comparison as I know much more about Linux than about macOS, but maybe you (as in the reader) can correct me and I’ll learn something new!
+So here I'm trying to write up what I like about macOS and what I miss from my highly customized Linux machine.
+This isn't a fair comparison as I know much more about Linux than about macOS, but maybe you (as in the reader) can correct me, and I'll learn something new!

 Things I like